gabriellegall/dbt_netsuite/README.md

 ## Data processing
 ### Historization
 - The client wants to historize the dimension attributes (SCD Type 2) to be able to track changes and report on both the live/current view and the historical view - at the time of the transaction date.
 - The client wants to historize only some transaction types (invoices, sales order and opportunities) on a monthly basis.
-The client wants to limite data volume as much as possible to control costs and run-time performance.
-Thefore, a tracking of all transaction updates is not necessary, and a monthly snapshot is perfectly sufficient.
+The client wants to limit data volume as much as possible to control costs and run-time performance.
+Therefore, a tracking of all transaction updates is not necessary, and a monthly snapshot is perfectly sufficient.

 ### Incremental load
-As mentionned previously, the client wants to optimize performance as much as possible.
+As mentioned previously, the client wants to optimize performance as much as possible.
 An incremental load of the transaction data is possible from NetSuite since both transaction_lines and transactions have field called last_modified_date which tracks the date of last update.
 Several challenges are to be noted however :
 - The date of last update at the transaction_line level and at the transaction level are sometimes inconsistent : a transaction_line can be updated without the transaction being updated, and vice-versa.
 To solve this challenge, the client agrees to perform DELETE + INSERT operation at a transaction level, based on the maximum date of last update.
 This is a conservative incremental scenario ensuring that all changes are captured.